These maternal-fetal professionals are here to support you throughout pregnancy and delivery.

 Navigating a high-risk pregnancy can be stressful.
 Fortunately, your patient care coordinator is there to help you stay organized.
 This team member will help you schedule appropriate consultations, ensure medical records are shared with consulting physicians and brief your primary OB on necessary updates to your care plan, help coordinate delivery planning and generally offer support throughout pregnancy.

-“When we meet our patients and their families, we have an opportunity provide support, reassurance and hope in what may be one of the most frightening and uncertain times for the/ir entire family,” says Sarah Kremer, a certified registered nurse and fetal medicine nurse coordinator with Vanderbilt Health.
+“When we meet our patients and their families, we have an opportunity provide support, reassurance and hope in what may be one of the most frightening and uncertain times for the/ir entire family,” said Sarah Kremer, a certified registered nurse and fetal medicine nurse coordinator with Vanderbilt Health.
 “Through time spent getting to know each of our patients and their families, we strive to provide the most comprehensive individualized care for each and every patient that comes through our center.”

 Expert care for you and your baby